mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

 ## 3 App Selection Page {#app-selection}

+The **App Selection** page shows all the apps that you can access in the Developer Portal:

 {{< figure src="/attachments/developerportal/mendix-portable-portal/app-selection.png" >}}

-The **App Selection** page shows all the apps that you can access in the Developer Portal.

-Select at least one app that you want to manage in the Portal Portal app.
-You can select multiple apps.
-To select an app, tap the app.
+Select at least one app that you want to manage in the Portable Portal app (you can also select multiple apps).
+To select an app, tap the app's name.
 You can also search for an app using the search bar on the top.

-After you select the apps, tap **Continue**.
-Then the [My Apps](#my-apps) page opens.
+After you select the app(s), tap **Continue** to open the [My Apps](#my-apps) opens.

-{{% alert color="info" %}}If this is the first time that you select apps on the **App Selection** page, you are prompted to select if you allow the Portable Portal app to send you notifications.
-We do recommend you select **Allow** since sending notifications is one of the main features of the app.{{% /alert %}}
+{{% alert color="info" %}}If this is the first time you are selecting apps on the **App Selection** page, you are asked if you will allow the Portable Portal app to send you notifications.
+Mendix recommends selecting **Allow**, as sending notifications is one of the main features of the app.{{% /alert %}}

 ## 4 My Apps Page {#my-apps}